zmking888/Version9/readme.txt

 M2000 Interpreter and Environment

-Version 9.3 active-X
+Version 9.3 revision 3 active-X

-New GUI functions
-Png support using GDI+
-Pointers for groups
+The best

 From version 9.0 revision 50: